iiglesiasg/elastic-pulumi/README.md

 It will preview the stack to be deployed and prompt for confirmation

-You can destroy the stack deployed by running
+You can delete the stack by running

 ```
 pulumi destroy